luverolla/gradi/README.md

 A unique name is automatically generated.

-The software is provided with a backend server, listening on `localhost:9000` and consists of a secured REST API, listening on `localhost:9000/api`, and a web interface, listening on `localhost:9000/web/`.
+The software is provided with a backend server, listening on `localhost:9000` and consists of a secured REST API, listening on `localhost:9000/api`.

 ## Documentation